corvusmod/device_atenea/README.md

-----Thanks for fire855 & superdragonpt, who are contributing to the working CyanogenMod of MTK hardware(MT6592&MT6582).---
+----Thanks for fire855 & superdragonpt, who are contributing to the working CyanogenMod of MTK hardware(MT6592&MT6582&MT6572).---

-This is a device tree for Xiaomi Redmi_1s_TD(HM2014011) which is based on MT6582 SoC.
-Powered by ferhung.
+This is a device tree for explay atom which is based on MT6572 SoC.
+Powered by vitek999.
 # Build

 * init
   Sync CyanogenMod source:

-        # repo init -u git://github.com/ferhung/android.git -b cm-12.1
+        # repo init -u git://github.com/ArgonOS/android.git -b cm-12.1

         # repo sync